 My husband and I ate here for our 1st Anniversary.
 The food was amazing.
 We started with Stuffed Mirliton which was fried chayote with shrimp and Alligator Sauce Piquant which was alligator meat stewed in a tomato based sauce.
 For our entrees with had Classic Jambalaya and Shrimp Creole.
 Everything tasted great and our waiter was polite and joking.
 However the price is expensive with entrees...

-We arrived from Boston, hungry and tired and ready for drinks and appetizers and a bit of pampering.
-We passed many spots and randomly picked the Delta Grill.
 The waiter could not have been more patient with us as we (okay, my wife) made her decision on appetizers.
 She had the Sticky Chicken, which was excellent (decadent, tangy and sweet) and the Crawfish Popcorn was very good and while w...

 My boyfriend and I eat here probably once a month.
 We live a block or 2 away and find that it hits the spot when all youre looking for is some good southern comfort food (especially when youre hungover!).
 The entrees are supersized and although I usually dont take doggie bags, in this case I do and i have dinner for another night or two.
 I find the fried chicken to be a stand out choice ... th...